David Gems: Research

 From 1993 to 2014, much of Gems's work related to long-lived C. elegans daf-2 mutants and the defects in insulin/IGF-1 signaling that controls their lifespan.
-A key contribution concerned to whether this pathway controls aging in other animals (including humans).
+A key contribution concerned whether this pathway controls aging in other animals (including humans).
 In collaborative work at UCL (2001-9), Gems contributed to showing that it does, in fruit flies (with Linda Partridge) and in mice (with Dominic Withers).

 During the 2000s his work also focused on identifying the processes of aging itself that insulin/IGF-1 signaling controls, in an attempt to discover what really causes aging.
 The role of antioxidant defenses, and the validity of the oxidative damage theory of aging was tested in a series of studies from 2003 to 2012.
 This contributed to the demise of the oxidative damage theory of aging, which had guided research on aging for several decades, in 2008-2009.